ycmag/binjr/index.md

 # How to use it?

-*binjr* is pure Java application, built on top of JavaFX, and requires a Java 1.8 JRE with JavaFX 8u40 or later.
+*binjr* is pure Java application, with a user interface built on top of JavaFX, and requires a Java 1.8 JRE with JavaFX 8u40 or later.

 The latest release can be found [here](https://github.com/fthevenet/binjr/releases/latest).